u0d7i/wallace-toolbox-custom/README.md

 # Custom Wallace Toolbox

-This is a custom version of [Wallace Toolbox](https://gitlab.com/suborg/wallace-toolbox) by Luxferre.
+This is a custom version of [Wallace Toolbox](https://gitlab.com/suborg/wallace-toolbox).

-For normal use please install the official version from the repository above.
+For normal use please install the official version by Luxferre from the repository above.